We are excited to announce the Chandler Arizona SHE Power Half Marathon & 5k.

 Additional Awards for the overall Top 3 Women in both the Half Marathon and the 5K

-Also, Top 3 Women in the following Age Groups:
+Also, Top 3 Women in the following Age Groups will receive a commemorative SHE Power ceramic tile: